Easy tip for hiding anything in your yard. This DIY removable AC Screen or Removable Fence Panel can hide an AC, boat, & under decks.

 Decide how wide and high you want your screen.
 Remember the trellis panels are only 8′ long.
-So, I wouldn’t go wider than 7 1/2 feet unless you adjust the design for 2 trellis panels.
+So, I wouldn’t go wider than 8 feet unless you adjust the design for 2 trellis panels.

 Start with the Posts

 Cut the posts to the correct height with your Miter Saw.
 Mine are about 4′.
 You could also cut the posts to size with a chainsaw after attaching the panels.

-Dig at least 10″ down for each post.
+Dig at least 12″ down for each post.
 The depth will need to be adjusted on hills or uneven terrain.
 You want the post tops to be pretty level so that the screens are easier to level.

 After it’s wet and mixed per directions.
 Grab your level and adjust the level on all 4 sides of the post.
 The wet concrete will hold the post upright as you adjust it.

 Prep the Keyhole Hangers

 Spray front and back of Keyhole Hangers with the protective exterior enamel spray.
 This will protect the metal from the elements.
 Do as many coats as necessary.
 Allow to dry completely.